victor-homyakov/optimize-js/README.md

 ### But... you're adding bytes!

-Yes, `optimize-js-code-cache` might add as many as two bytes (horror!) per function, which amounts to practically nil once you take gzip into account.
+Yes, `optimize-js-code-cache` might add as many as two bytes (horror!) per function expression and up to seven bytes per function declaration, which amounts to practically nil once you take gzip into account.

 ### Is `optimize-js-code-cache` intended for library authors?